BeanHam/urban-reading-list/README.md

 # RAISE-reading-resources

-### This repo contains the papers for the RAISE reading group.
+This repo contains papers for the Responsible AI System & Experience (RAISE) reading group.